 |354 programs/activities offered by Residence Life last year|

 You can live on campus year-round!
 South Hall offers a large, open kitchen space that allows you to cook your own meals during academic breaks when dining services are limited.
 If you need to remain on campus during breaks, request 12-month housing when you apply (only students who select this option will be guaranteed to stay).

 You can request to live in a mixed-gender community!
 You’ll only be placed in this community if you request it.
 Space is limited – apply today!

 If you choose to live in this new community, you’ll:

-- Try mindfulness and the amazing health benefits of using it
+- Try mindfulness and its amazing health benefits.

 - Healthy eating in the cafeteria

 - Healthful microwave cooking

 The best way to be successful is to get involved in campus life!
 NHTI offers a ton of opportunities to explore exciting topics, meet new people, and have a positive impact on our campus community and beyond.